ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor.md

 ## Model Change
-Whenever the model changes, open the *poseEditorExports.ma* file from the *Export -> MayaImp* tool, and import the new model.
+Whenever the model changed, open the *poseEditorExports.ma* file from the *Export -> MayaImp* tool, and import the new model.
 Then select the new model + the corresponding Blendshape Mesh you have in scene:
 ![Alt text](../images/poseEditor_selectionForModelChange.jpg)